Ayushk249/Machine-Learning-notebooks/README.md

 # Machine-Learning-notebooks
-These are my notebooks which I executed while building ML models
+These are my notebooks which I executed while building ML and DL models